sssplash6/Axelrod-s-Iterated-Prisoner-s-Dilemma-IPD-/README.md

 ## 🙏 Acknowledgments

-- Inspired by Nicky Case's ["The Evolution of Trust"](https://ncase.me/trust/)
 - Based on Robert Axelrod's groundbreaking research on cooperation
 - Game theory concepts from John Nash, John Maynard Smith, and others